-In accordance with Ind AS 109 Financial Instruments, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets iv) Impairment of financial assets:
+In accordance with Ind AS 109 Financial Instruments, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets.

 The Company tracks credit risk and changes thereon for customer.
-For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whetherthere has been a significant increase in the credit risk since initial recognition.
+For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.